top of page

 Long Hours, Low Pay

-Truckers are now driving longer routes to chase fewer loads.
-While compensation is often mileage-based, hours of unpaid waiting at loading docks or during border checks eat away at potential earnings.
+Truckers today are often driving longer routes for fewer loads.
+They face a compensation model that is mileage-based.
+However, hours of unpaid waiting at loading docks or border checks can significantly reduce potential earnings.

 Safety and Security Concerns